QueenieCplusplus/SSCP_CloudSecurity/README.md

  BaaS, Backend as a Service

- Cloud tech is the storage tech that level up according to
+ Cloud tech is the storage tech that level up according to requirements to meet on:

  * SLO